 - Mix – A bit of both

-That’s not to say the game is easy, quite the contrary, in fact, the game is actually pretty tough.
+That’s not to say the game is easy, quite the contrary, as the game is actually pretty tough.

 Although I wouldn’t consider myself an avid Shmup fan, I still struggled a little (even on Beginner setting!)

 Q-Yo Blaster is a 2-D side-scrolling Bullet Hell Shoot ‘Em Up, with a 16Bit aesthetic.
-Whilst Team Robot Black Hat hasn’t gone full-on pixel art with this one, it still gives me that retro arcade feel.
+Although Team Robot Black Hat hasn’t gone full-on pixel art with this one, however, it still gives me that retro arcade feel.

 Each of the heroes you choose has a unique look.
 From a tomato man and a Panda looking creature to the more generic Hero and Android types (15 in total).

 It’s fair to say that the wackiness doesn’t stop there either.
 The majority of the enemies and bosses have very outlandish and bizarre designs too.
 Complete with evil grinning faces and big white-gloved hands acting as guns!
 (Cuphead anyone?)

 The sound design is also pretty solid.
 Whilst the weapons and explosions did sound a little underwhelming, it was redeemed somewhat by the awesome music.
 Opting for a more arcade style synth-rock, it really does fit the arcade nature of the game really well.